 The best of both worlds: OVP-CDN partnerships

 An OVP is a dedicated service for hosting and delivering stream video.
-Unlike a CDN, an OVP constitutes a single service that focuses on doing one job, and doing that job well.
-However, an OVP can help you get the best of both worlds when it comes to video content delivery.
+Unlike a CDN, an OVP constitutes a single service that focuses on doing one job and doing that job well.
+When it comes to video content delivery, an OVP can help you achieve the best of both worlds.

-There are multiple OVPs that partner with CDNs to offer video content delivery.
-Of these, some of them only offer CDN delivery to their biggest customers.
-Others provide CDN delivery to all plans.
+Yes, there are multiple OVPs that partner with CDNs to offer video content delivery.
+However, note that some of these options only offer CDN delivery to their biggest customers.
+Others do provide CDN delivery to all plan levels.
 Different OVPs use different CDNs as well.
-Some are better than others.
+As you’d expect, some are more functional than others.

 Our OVP-CDN recommendation

 Here at Dacast, we work with the Akamai CDN at all plan levels.
-Our experience shows that this is the best option to offer our broadcasters a robust and scalable network to deliver their OTT video content.
+In our industry experience, Akamai is simply the best way to offer our broadcasters a robust and scalable network to deliver their OTT video content.

-This arrangement allows you to deliver all streams via Akamai’s CDN.
-However, Dacast offers simple, transparent pricing.
+This arrangement allows you or your business to deliver all streams via Akamai’s CDN.
+Furthermore, Dacast offers simple, transparent pricing.
 This simplifies budgeting and allows you to use a top-tier CDN service without having to negotiate custom contracts.
-Platforms like Livestream, for example, charge a premium for basic features like white label service and API access.
+Platforms like Vimeo (Livestream), for example, charge a premium for basic features like white-label service and API access.
 Dacast, in contrast, provides access to all advanced features with the mid-tier “Premium” plan.

 Additionally, Dacast offers excellent customer service 24/7, including phone and email support.
 Real 24/7 support with a less than an hour response time is fairly rare in the live streaming industry.
-This support will prove very useful when you’re about to start your live event and encounter a technical issue.
+This support will prove very useful when you’re about to stream a live event and you encounter a technical issue.
 When you call Dacast for support, you will speak directly to knowledgeable employees, rather than to a call center.

-In summary, using a powerful streaming solution that partners with a top-tier CDN gives you the best of both worlds with no major drawbacks.
-As we mention above, that’s the option we recommend for most modern broadcasters.
+In summary, using a powerful streaming solution that partners with a top-tier CDN are the smart approach to live streaming endeavors.
+As I mentioned above, that’s the option we recommend for most modern broadcasters.

-We hope this article has explained to you why a CDN is important.
-After reading it, we hope you feel better equipped to choose the right CDN service provider for you, and why an OVP/CDN combo may be the best option in terms of pricing and quality.
-Finally, we also hope this information is helpful for you when choosing a streaming platform to deliver your content.
+In this article, we’ve explored why a CDN is important for successful live streaming.
+After reading, we hope you feel equipped to choose the right CDN service provider for you, and that you better understand why an OVP/CDN combo is often the best option in terms of pricing and quality.

-Finally, do you want to take advantage of the Dacast free trial offer?
+Are you ready to take advantage of the Dacast free trial offer?
 Sign up today to enjoy free streaming and all our great features for 30 days (no credit card required)!

 Any questions about CDNs and how to use them?
-Pose those to us in the comments!
-We really enjoy hearing from our readers, and we know that broadcasters often have great information to share.
+Post those to us in the comments!
+We enjoy hearing from our readers, and we know that broadcasters often have great information and experiences to share.